-Kicking things off with the challenging (some might say ill-advised) ‘Think of a Song’, in 2017, we looked at what it means to be ‘in the moment’.
-The shared experience of prolonged silences was certainly not to everyone’s taste but few who were there could deny it will remain with them for some time to come.
+The resulting show, ‘Think of a Song’, looked at what it means to be ‘in the moment’.
+The shared experience of prolonged silences was certainly not to everyone’s taste.
+However, few who were there could deny it will remain with them for some time to come.